 Use No More Than One or Two Keywords Per Page or Post:

-With the increasingly competitive nature of organic SEO and website optimization, best practices for keyword selection and implementation is to focus on one keyword per web page.
+With the increasingly competitive nature of organic SEO and website optimization, the best practice for keyword selection and implementation is to focus on one keyword per web page.
 In cases where the keywords are long-tail keywords or keywords of lesser competitive nature, it is possible to target two similar keywords or phrases on one page.

 Spend Time Mapping Keywords to Individual Pages and Posts:

-Plan your website pages and posts by mapping your preferred keywords and phrases to actual content.
+Plan your website pages and posts by mapping your preferred keywords and phrases to the actual content.
 Use a WordPress plugin like WordPress SEO from Yoast to help track the keywords and keep you focused.

 Avoid Keyword Stuffing:

 Google defines “keyword stuffing” as the practice of loading a webpage with keywords in an attempt to manipulate a site’s ranking in Google’s search results.
 Such practices create a negative user experience and can harm your site’s ranking.
 Focus on creating useful, information-rich content that uses keywords appropriately and in context.

 7. On-Page SEO